MarioAllegro/GitSquash-VIsualStudio/README.md

 # gitrebase.vs
-A rebase extension to the visual studio team explorer
+A rebase/squash extension to the visual studio team explorer for VisualStudio 2017